News

 Written by Omolola Akinyemi

-It has been quite a tough journey of social and economic recovery post-COVID 19 for everyone.
+It has been quite a tough journey to post-COVID 19 social and economic recovery for everyone.
 Even as other favourable and unfavourable events across the globe continue to unfold.
 Banks and their host countries definitely were, and continue to be impacted by these events.
-Nevertheless, we have the exceptional banks who are determined to surmount these obstacles to provide customer-centric service, security of funds, and cutting-edge technology to citizens and organizations alike.
+Nevertheless, we have exceptional banks who are determined to surmount these obstacles.
+We appreciate their zeal in providing customer-centric service, security of funds, and cutting-edge technology to citizens and organizations alike.
 They are not perfect, but they are determined.
-Let’s investigate the top 10 banks in Nigeria as at the year ending December 2022.
+Let’s investigate the top 10 banks in Nigeria, according to statistics available as of December 2023.

-According to The Banker, world-acclaimed global financial reporting and banking analysis website (and an arm of Financial Times International), the year 2021 saw the slow recovery of African economies.
-But in spite of that, some stability and improvement in assets, net profits and performance were recorded from 2021 onward, across many African banks.
-Zenith Bank International ranked number 13 out of 100 in the list of top-performing African banks between 2021 and 2022.
-And for that feat, Zenith Bank received the award for The Banker’s Bank of the Year Nigeria Award 2022.
-We have proceeded to extract the list of the top 10 banks in Nigeria for the financial year 2022 from the same list, and thereby assess their performance during the stated period.
+According to world-acclaimed global financial reporting and banking analysis website The Banker, the years following COVID-19 saw the slow recovery of African economies.
+But in spite of that, some stability and improvement in assets, net profits and performance were recorded from 2021 onward.
+For instance, Zenith Bank International ranked number 10 out of 100 in the list of top-performing African banks between 2021 and 2023.
+We have proceeded to extract the list of the top 10 banks in Nigeria for the financial year 2024 from the same list.
+From thence, we can better assess their performance during the stated period.

 Also Read- Arbitrage Betting in Nigeria

-Here are the top 10 best and most performing banks in Nigeria currently;
+Here are the top 10 best and most performing banks in Nigeria currently year (2024):

 Zenith Bank